SabirLume/CodeWars/README.md

 My Experience:

 For this coding challenge it took me a while to do.
 I did not realize that the given parameters was a string and not a array of numbers.
 I learned how to use .split(' ') in order to separate everything in the string that was being entered.

+My first answer was wrong.
+I misunderstood the question for the problem.
+The problem was asking for the "odd" number out of the array of numbers.
+Meaning the one number that is not even out of the list of ODD numbers OR the number that is NOT odd out of a list of even numbers.